Python Read All Existing Cells in Excel

 >>>

->>> from openpyxl.formatting.dominion import ColorScaleRule >>> color_scale_rule = ColorScaleRule ( start_type = "min" , ... start_color = "00FF0000" , # Cherry-red ... end_type = "max" , ... end_color = "0000FF00" ) # Green >>> # Again, allow'due south add together this gradient to the star ratings, cavalcade "H" >>> sheet . conditional_formatting . add ( "H2:H100" , color_scale_rule ) >>> workbook . relieve ( filename = "sample_conditional_formatting_color_scale.xlsx" )
+>>> from openpyxl.formatting.dominion import ColorScaleRule >>> color_scale_rule = ColorScaleRule ( start_type = "min" , ... start_color = "00FF0000" , # Cherry-red ... end_type = "max" , ... end_color = "0000FF00" ) # Green >>> # Again, allow'due south add together this gradient to the star ratings, cavalcade "H" >>> sheet . conditional_formatting . add ( "H2:H100" , color_scale_rule ) >>> workbook . relieve ( filename = "sample_conditional_formatting_color_scale.xlsx" ) At present you should see a colour slope on column H, from ruby to green, according to the star rating:

 You tin also add together a third colour and make two gradients instead: